Introduction to Electronic Circuits

 Q: Which standards govern circuit design?

-A: Professional circuit design is governed by several major standards, including **IEC 60617** for schematic symbols, **IEEE** for testing and safety, and **IPC standards** (like IPC-2221) for the physical layout of Printed Circuit Boards (PCBs).
+A: Circuit design follows international standards such as IEC 60617 for schematic symbols, IEEE for testing and safety, and IPC standards (like IPC-2221) for PCB layout and manufacturability.

 Q: What are real-world applications of amplifiers?